Design Considerations Of The Puddle Duck Racer

 Light and small 8' -- instead of 12' or 14'

-Once you discover the boat building hobby and how easy it is to make boats, and then you realize that no single boat will be perfect for every situation, you will become hopelessly addicted to building boats (just like me).
-Sounds fun and dandy, but after you build 3 or 4 other boats, before starting another project, you start to wonder where you are going to put them.
-And then it becomes an issue of which one do you want to let go, so you have room to build another.
+Once you discover the boat building hobby and how easy it is to make boats, and you realize that no single boat will be perfect for every situation, you become hopelessly addicted to building boats (just like me).
+Sounds fun and dandy but after you build 3 or 4 other boats, before starting another project you start to wonder where you are going to put them.
+Then it becomes an issue of which one do you want to let go, so you have room to build another.

 Easy to store when not using her